lucinder/nd-Perlin-Noise/README.md

 vectors ($O(2^n m^n)$ floating-point values) result in significant memory usage.
 Table 1 shows the memory space needed for different grid sizes and dimensionality, where row R/T is the registers per thread necessary for the coordinates, influences, and intermediate gradient vector ($2 n+2^n$).

+*Table 1: Matrix Size (m) & Dimensionality (n) vs. Total Memory Space and Registers per Thread Needed*

+### III.C.
+Hypotheses

+With the given optimizations shown in pseudocode, in addition to parallelizing matrix operations, we aim to produce simple yet effective code that operates on large matrix sizes in small dimensionalities and medium matrix sizes in higher dimensionalities.
+In regard to runtime, we hypothesize that our runtimes of the parallelized noise generation will be much faster than sequential runtimes and fall close to or within $O(n\times2^n)$.

+## IV - Experimental Setup
+### IV.A.
+Testing Targets

+As this is a runtime- and memory-heavy algorithm at higher dimensionalities, we limited our testing to a matrix size of a maximum side length of 10,000 and a maximum dimensionality of 5.
+We aimed to test the side lengths 10, 250, 500, 1000, 5000, and 10,000, and the dimensionalities 1, 2, 3, 4, and 5.

+### IV.B.
+Parallelization Target

+The time complexity of the Perlin noise algorithm for a grid of mn points is $O(n\times2^ntimesm^n)$, with each point taking $O(n\times2^n)$ operations (utilizing an outer loop of 2n operations- the number of edges- and an inner loop of n operations- the dimensionality).
+The interpolation step additionally takes $O(2^nlog(n))$ operations per point.
+The most significant contributing factor to overall runtime is mn, the matrix space, so this will be the target for our parallelization.
+This means that for a size-mn matrix, we need a total of mn threads, with each thread handling one point.
+We originally intended to utilize 1024-block threads (or a number of threads equal to the matrix size, whichever is smaller), but we encountered issues getting CUDA to run kernels with configurations of more than 512 threads per block despite our compute capability allowing for a maximum of 1024 threads per block.
+Therefore, we will be using a maximum number of threads per block of 512 or the matrix side length (*m*), whichever is smaller.
+With an effective maximum threads per block of 512 and a maximum x-dimensionality of thread blocks of $2^31-1$ (2,147,483,647, the highest possible integer value), certain matrix sizes are infeasible to run within our compute capability on 1-dimensional grids.
+Table 2 shows the different thread totals and 512-thread blocks needed for various matrix sizes and dimensionalities, with infeasible sizes indicated in bold.
+We can be certain a given matrix size m and dimensionality n is infeasible if the nth root of the integer maximum is less than m (in code:
+`pow(INT_MAX, 1.0/m) < n)`, as the math functions necessary to lay out the matrix size will cause overflow.

+*Table 2: Total Threads (T) and 512-Thread Blocks (B) Needed for Noise Generation at Different Matrix Sizes and Dimensionalities*

+### IV.C.
+Algorithm Validation

+To act as a proper generation of Perlin noise, our algorithm needs to satisfy three
+conditions:
+1. Noise values must be uniformly distributed within the range of -1.0 to 1.0.
+2. Noise values must have overall similarity to neighbors.
+3. Noise must appear random on a small scale, but follow similar patterns on larger scales.

+To preserve our noise points and ensure our algorithm is valid, our CUDA code outputs to a .txt file, `perlin_out.txt`.
+This file is formatted so that the first line shows the matrix's size (*m*) and dimensionality (*n*), while each subsequent line holds a single matrix point of noise.

+### IV.D.
+Study Limitations

+While our gradient vector generation derives from a C implementation of the algorithm, different implementations of Perlin noise use different gradient generation algorithms [[3]](#cite3)[[21]](#cite21), and our use of the n-dimensional unit sphere is a new approach.
+It is unlikely that our generated noise will be consistent with existing implementations’ generations, both as a result of this unique approach to the pseudo-random generation and parallelized random seeding.

+For the feasibility of development time, our visual outputs of perlin noise will be 2-dimensional only.
+We can represent higher-dimensional noise matrices in the 2-dimensional space as collapsed grids.
+Still, these grids will not accurately show the adjacency of noise points in higher dimensions and will exist solely for verification purposes of algorithmic integrity.